-Internal decorations
+☑ Internal decorations

-Repair category 1
+Repair category 2

-Notes No significant defects.
+Notes The decorative finishes are worn.

 Cellars

 Repair category -

-Notes None
+Notes None.

-Electricity

-Repair category 1

-Notes It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
+Electricity Repair category 2 Notes The electrical switchgear is dated.
+It is good practice to have the system checked and upgraded in accordance with current standards and codes of practice by a qualified electrician.
+It is assumed that building regulation approval has been obtained for any electrical alteration or installation carried out after 1st January 2005.
 The Institution of Engineering and Technology (IET) recommends that inspections and testings are undertaken at least every five years and on a change of occupancy for tenanted property or every ten years or change of ownership for owner occupied properties.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations and codes of practice.

 Gas Repair category 1 Notes In the interests of safety and to meet current regulations, all gas appliances, pipework and fittings should be checked by a registered 'Gas Safe' engineer with any repairs or replacements recommended by the engineer carried out immediately.
-5 ENNERDALE, EAST KILBRID GLASGOW.
-G75 8JX DE,

-Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition. meter and/or electrical distribution equipment (or any other ignition source) -- ---
+Please note that the gas meter should not be positioned close to the electricity meter and/or electrical distribution equipment (or any other ignition source) unless separated by a fire-resistant partition.

 F Water, plumbing and bathroom fittings

-Repair category 1

-Notes The first floor level bathroom sanitary fittings are consistent with age and type.

-Heating and hot water

 Repair category 2

+Notes The sanitary fittings are dated and worn.

+Heating and hot wat Heating and hot water

+Repair category 2

-Notes The central heating boiler is in the region of fifteen years old and may therefore be approaching the end of its normal life expectancy.
+Notes The central heating boiler would appear to be in the region of sixteen years old and may therefore be approaching the end of its normal life expectancy.
 It is good practice to have the heating system checked on change of occupancy and annually thereafter by a Gas Safe engineer.